theodoragirgis/rebound/docs/collisions.md

 It conserves mass, momentum and volume, but not energy.
 The particle with the higher index will be removed.

-The following example shows how to set up a hardsphere collision resolve function and a direct collision detection routine.
+The following example shows how to set up a hard-sphere collision resolve function and a direct collision detection routine.

 === "C"
     ```c